logo

 San Francisco

 According to Walker [1], air mail which left London on July 6 connected with this flight in San Francisco after being flown trans-Atlantic to New York via Lisbon.
-However, no-one that I have contacted has seen an example of an acceptance from the UK in early July.
-The UK - New Zealand airmail postage was 4s 6d.
+However, none of the experts that I have contacted has seen an example of an acceptance from the UK in early July.

 It is interesting to note that none of the covers on this page had censor marks applied on arrival in New Zealand.